Track mileage automatically

 Determining the best vehicle tracking solution for your company depends on factors like:

-• Are vehicles company-owned, employee-owned, or both?
+• Are vehicles company-owned, employee-owned, or a combination?

 • How will employees respond to being tracked?

 In this blog, we will provide an overview of how you can track your company vehicles and discuss the pros and cons of each solution.
-Typically, if the company has a smaller fleet and you don’t require real-time GPS monitoring of the cars, you can choose a more straightforward and cost-efficient solution, such as mobile-based tracking.
-But let’s dive in!

 Mobile-based tracking solutions and apps

-Mobile-based tracking solutions use the smartphone's GPS through a mileage tracker app to track relevant journeys.
+Mobile-based tracking solutions, such as a mileage tracker app, use the smartphone's GPS to track and document relevant journeys.

 Pros: